Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/PeopleApi.md

 var favoriteId = "favoriteId_example"; // {String} The identifier of a favorite.

 var opts = {
-  'fields': ["fields_example"] // {[String]} A list of field names.
+  'fields': ["fields_example"] /* {[String]} A list of field names.
                                 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.

                                 The list applies to a returned individual entity or entries within a collection.

-If the API method also supports the **include** parameter, then the fields specified in the **include** parameter are returned in addition to those specified in the **fields** parameter.
+                                If the API method also supports the **include** parameter, then the fields specified in the **include** parameter are returned in addition to those specified in the **fields** parameter.*/

 };
 apiInstance.getFavorite(personIdfavoriteId, opts).then(function(data) {